blytkerchan/blytkerchan.github.io/_posts/2014-07-06-is-open-source-software-security-falling-apart.markdown

 - open source
 ---

-There have been a number of well-publicized security flaws in open source software lately -- the most well-publicized of course being the OpenSSL Heartbleed bug ((OpenSSL is very widely used, which makes its effect on the Internet enormous, and the effect of bugs in the protocol implementation huge.
+There have been a number of well-publicized security flaws in open source software lately -- the most well-publicized of course being the OpenSSL Heartbleed bug[^1].

+[^1]: OpenSSL is very widely used, which makes its effect on the Internet enormous, and the effect of bugs in the protocol implementation huge.
 That explains why such bugs are so well-publicized.
-Another factor in the publicity is the name of the bug (which was very well-found).)).
+Another factor in the publicity is the name of the bug (which was very well-found).

 Then there's the demise of Truecrypt, recent bugs in GnuTLS and recent bugs in the Linux kernel.